 Mnemba Atoll is the most famous Conservation area in Zanzibar.
 It consists of a seven by four kilometers reef, containing the tiny Mnemba Island.
-Visibility in Mnemba is usually great with an average of 10 to 30 meters.
+Visibility in Mnemba Atoll is usually great with an average of 10 to 30 meters.

 Mnemba is famous for encounters with Green Turtles and Common Dolphins.
 For some reason Mnemba Dolphins really like our dive boat, the Explorer.
-They often tend to swim right next to it, allowing us to jump in the water and snorkel with them.
+They often tend to swim right next to it, and so allowing us to jump in the water to snorkel with them.

 A fantastic nearly vertical wall dropping from 2 to 30 meters.

-Ideal site for drifting along the wall and a great site for beginners, experienced divers and snorkelers.
+Ideal site for drifting along the wall as well as a great site for beginners, experienced divers and snorkelers.

 Undoubtedly, one of Mnemba best dives.

 Easy slope from 6 to 30 meters and a great dive for beginners and experienced divers.

 A sandy bottom full of great coral bommies, leading to a spectacular large area of plate corals.
 The plate corals are surrounded by thousands of tropical fish and if you look carefully you might spot few Turtles.
-When currents are strong, the water becomes very clear and colorful from the amounts of fish feeding on that current.
+When currents are strong, the water becomes very clear and colorful due to great amounts of fish feeding on that current.

-Big Wall is located at the east side of Mnemba in Open Ocean.
-This often makes Big Wall a great drift dive.
+Big Wall is located at the east side of Mnemba Atoll in Open Ocean and therefore often makes Big Wall a great drift dive.